What is Xata?

 Since the .xata/migrations folder is simply a code-based ledger of the content we keep on the server, you can always delete the folder and rerun xata pull my_feature to rebuild it.
 Then recommit your files to GitHub and check the results.

-If you've already run xata pull and committed it, but you are still recieving errors from our app in GitHub, try manually deleting the preview-my_feature database branch within the Xata UI.
+If you've already run xata pull and committed it, but you are still receiving errors from our app in GitHub, try manually deleting the preview-my_feature database branch within the Xata UI.
 Your next commit to GitHub should create a new, working preview branch from your migration files.

 • When you create a preview branch, a subset of your data from the primary branch will be copied.